jeffqchen/SNES2VGA/README.md

 ### Solder sub PCB to the main

 First, align the sub PCB on top of the main PCB, align with the helper line and make sure the correct sides are facing the outside.
-Solder the two outside-most castellated pins and pads one by one, making sure the outside of the two boards are flush, so the plug can be soldered properlly.
+Solder the two outside-most castellated pins and pads one by one, making sure the outside of the two boards are flush, so the plug can be soldered properly.
 Then proceed to solder the rest of the castellated pins to the pads.

 <img src="./Pics/6.jpg" width="600px" />